-This refers to a non-EU-established company submitting a 13th Directive claim in Bulgaria.
+This refers to a non-EU-established company submitting a 13^{th} Directive claim in Bulgaria.

 Reciprocity is required.
-The following countries have reciprocity agreements with Bulgaria (and are included on a list published by the Ministry of Finance): Canada, Croatia, Iceland, Israel, Japan, Korea (ROK), Macedonia, Moldova, Norway, Serbia, Switzerland and Ukraine.
-However, reciprocity should be analyzed on a case-bycase basis because the list has not been recently updated.
+The following countries have reciprocity agreements with Bulgaria (and are included on a list published by the Ministry of Finance), Canada, Iceland, Israel, Republic of Korea, Republic of Northern Macedonia, Moldova, Norway, Serbia, Switzerland, Ukraine and United Kingdom and Northern Ireland.